IyerS/sundareshiyer.github.io/_posts/2023-12-01-jobber-marketing-attribution.md

 ### 4. Markov Chain Multi-Channel Attribution Implementation

-- Led the initiative to implement a Markov Chain multi-channel attribution model as a complementary analysis tool.
+- Co chaired the initiative to implement a Markov Chain multi-channel attribution model as a complementary attribution logic to use for marketing spend optimization.
 - Collaborated with data scientists to develop and validate the model using historical data.
 - Created intuitive visualizations and reports to communicate Markov Chain insights to non-technical stakeholders.

-Here's a simplified Python implementation of the Markov Chain attribution model (this is a sampled code with a simplified data source showing user_id and comma seperated channels until subscription)
+Here's a simplified Python implementation of the Markov Chain attribution model that does not show the initial data preperation and eventual productization of the data pipeline by data engineering to a modeling file

 ```python
 import pandas as pd